dotnet/AspNetCore.Docs/aspnetcore/grpc/error-handling.md

 The preceding code:

 * Makes a unary gRPC call to the `SayHello` method.
-* Writes the response message to the console if it is successful.
+* Writes the response message to the console if it's successful.
 * Catches `RpcException` and writes out the error details on failure.

 ### Error scenarios